danielabouassalyy/pdf-summarizer-lab/README.md

    Watch the console logs spin through analyze_pdf, summarize_text, write_summary.

-   Inspect the new .txt in your output container—it should contain your GPT summary!
+   Inspect the new .txt in your output container, it should contain your GPT summary!

 ## `function_app.py` Breakdown
 ### Imports & Setup